shedlock987/graph_visualizer/README.md

 - Toggle image rendering in `graph_visualizer.py`:
   - `render_png = True|False`
   - `render_gif = True|False`
+- render_png will ad in some contextual images to help one understand the 3D RRT occupancy-space concept (will slow down script significantly)
+- render_gif will create a gif that shows the RRT dynamically being built
 - Image files and sizes are handled in `prepare_images()` inside the script.
 - The script computes absolute paths for `vis_artifacts/` and `output/` relative to the script location.